Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 !!! tip "When a dependency is present that no mod depends on, it can be removed from the system."

+    This allows the user to save space on their system.

 ## Tags

 !!! info "Used to make searching within mod managers easier; i.e. `filter by tag`."